doctrine/doctrine-website-sphinx/site/2015/04/15/cache-1-4-1.rst

 Improvements have been made to reduce the ``SQLite3`` cache adapter memory usage (`#64 <https://github.com/doctrine/cache/pull/64>`_).

-Also, if you use an opcode cache such as OPCache (available since PHP 5.5), you will get major performance improvements in read operations in the ``PhpFileCache``, which shouldn't cause any stat calls at all now (`#69 <https://github.com/doctrine/cache/pull/69>`_).
+If you use an opcode cache such as OPCache (available since PHP 5.5), you will get major performance improvements in read operations in the ``PhpFileCache``, which shouldn't cause any stat calls at all now (`#69 <https://github.com/doctrine/cache/pull/69>`_).